Maryland SAFE Center Joins School of Public Health

-Formed through the MPowering the State initiative that draws on the complementary strengths of the University of Maryland, College Park (UMD) and University of Maryland, Baltimore (UMB), the SAFE Center provides comprehensive legal, case management, mental health, primary medical and economic empowerment services to U.S. and foreign-born adult and child survivors of sex and labor trafficking.
+Formed through the MPowering the State initiative that draws on the complementary strengths of the University of Maryland, College Park (UMCP) and University of Maryland, Baltimore (UMB), the SAFE Center provides comprehensive legal, case management, mental health, primary medical and economic empowerment services to U.S. and foreign-born adult and child survivors of sex and labor trafficking.
 The center also engages in research and advocacy to help prevent trafficking and improve survivor services.

 “Human trafficking is a public health issue,” said School of Public Health Dean Boris Lushniak.
 “To tackle it we must complement the criminal justice and social service response with prevention strategies targeted to specific populations.
 Our School of Public Health is uniquely positioned to partner with the SAFE Center on efforts to prevent trafficking, identify victims and provide evidence-based treatment and support for survivors.”

 Human trafficking is a form of modern-day slavery in which force, fraud or coercion is used to compel women, children and men into commercial sex, forced labor and domestic servitude.
 The crime occurs throughout the United States, and Baltimore and the District of Columbia rank among the cities with the highest number of victims per capita.